ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 run_all_fig11.sh
 ```

+> **Note**: MetaJSON is not included in performance tests as it requires very huge compile time and only works for a few simplified test cases without branches.
+We include it only to show that our proposed method outperforms it.
+MetaJSON discusses how to parse JSON objects with a fixed JSON schema, which greatly simplifies the task of data de-serialization.
+However, if you want to test meta-json, you can follow their github repository: https://github.com/mis-wut/meta-json-parser .
+For datasets, please refer to our `dataset` folder and its corresponding `readme` since we have specific json files the preprocessed for `meta-json`.

 #### Results Location:
 - All method results are stored in `scripts/results/fig11_data.csv`.
 - Individual results can be found in `scripts/results/` under: